MEVIT4702 – Screen Aesthetics

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-This course is offered to the students enrolled on the Master Program "Screen Cultures".
+This course is offered to the students enrolled on the Master Program "Screen Cultures", but MA students at other programmes can also be enrolled in the course, if there are available spaces.

 This course will be taught by prominent researchers in the field.
 The course aims to give students hands-on experience of screens in their various historical manifestations, drawing on the resources of museums, archives and other institutions in the Oslo region, and explores alternative pedagogical approaches so as to enable students to learn about screen-based communication, its contexts and modalities.